-Regular readers of the blog may remember us covering a new BCAA weight loss study published in the Journal of the International Society of Sports Nutrition.
-At publications, the team of researchers had concluded that at the end of the 8 week trial, the group supplementing with BCAAs did not lose any lean body mass while the carbohydrate group lost a significant amount.
+Regular readers of the blog may remember us covering a new BCAA weight loss study written by Wesley David Dudgeon, Elizabeth Page Kelley, and Timothy Paul Scheett and published in the Journal of the International Society of Sports Nutrition.
+At publication, the team of researchers had concluded that at the end of the 8 week trial, the group supplementing with BCAAs did not lose any lean body mass while the carbohydrate group lost a significant amount.

 This certainly seemed like a decisive victory for the pro-BCAA crowd out there as a means to preserve muscle mass while on an aggressive cut.